wri/carbon-budget/readme.md

    `(((TCD2000>30 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`

-The per hectare outputs are used for making pixel-level maps (essentially showing emission and removal factors), while the per pixel outputs are used for analyses because the values of those pixels can be summed within areas of interest.
+The per hectare outputs are used for making pixel-level maps (essentially showing emission and removal factors), while the per pixel outputs are used for getting total values within areas because the values of those pixels can be summed within areas of interest.
 (The pixels of the per hectare outputs should not be summed but they can be averaged in areas of interest.)
 Statistics from this model are always based on the "forest extent" rasters, not the "full extent" rasters.